With tours of the US and UK, and a new album out today, Talos is already ticking the boxes on so many of his ambitions, writes Ellie O’Byrne.

 “Lots of people actually think there’s a female singer,” he says.
 “But I like that it’s something of a surprise.

 "I’ve had people tell me I shouldn’t speak between songs because then it’s bizarre when I start singing.”

 View this post on Instagram

 Today saw the release of the albums title track, ‘Far Out Dust’.
 It was the first song I wrote for this album, and guided the sound for the entirety of its making.
-We find ourselves, at times because of our own frailties, at the climax of something that at one time held all potential.
+We find ourselves, sometimes because of our own frailties, at the climax of something that at for a moment held all potential.
 ‘Far Out Dust’ is a last goodbye.
 E 📷 @brendanfeelgoodlost

 The Talos Instagram account sports images of what must make for some enviably memorable times over the past year: the enthusiastic young touring band swimming in beauty spots in far-flung places, and gigs in iconic venues including the Brixton Academy.